TheGreek97/user_studies/README.md

 ## Installation

-- Clone this repo on the Web Server
+- Clone this repo on your Web Server (or in a local web server, e.g., using XAMPP)
-- Create a MySQL (or MariaDB) database and a user with the right priviledges:
+- Create a MySQL (or MariaDB) database and a user with the right privileges:
     - CREATE SCHEMA db_name;
     - CREATE USER 'user_db'@'localhost' IDENTIFIED BY 'password';
     - GRANT PRIVILEGE ON db_name.* TO 'user_db'@'localhost';